The home loan that lets first-time buyers put as little as 3 percent down

 "If you are using a lender who knows the system, the turn times are similar to a conventional or FHA loan," Lucia said.

 Some standard rules apply: Even if you're purchasing with a SONYMA loan, you'll still have to meet many of the same requirements as a buyer getting a traditional mortgage.
 For example, most co-ops require at least 20 percent down, so if you can only come up with 5 percent, you won't be able to buy in these buildings.
-Likewise, the lender will still want to ensure that the building has strong financials, such as having funds in reserve for major repairs, and, if it's a new development, at least a certain percentage of the apartments must have sold.
+Likewise, the lender will still want to ensure that the building has strong financials, such as funds in reserve for major repairs, and, if it's a new development, that at least a certain percentage of the apartments have been sold.

 Additional restrictions for a SONYMA loan